kevinamiri/Instructgpt-prompts/readme.md

 ### Programming related tasks:

 ```
-Can you write code to solve the following problem:  + `Input code or text`
+Can you write code to solve the following problem:
-Write a script to automate the following process:  + `Input code or text`
+Write a script to automate the following process:
-Can you write a program to solve the following problem:  + `Input code or text`
+Can you write a program to solve the following problem:
-Can you provide an algorithm for: + `Input code or text`
+Can you provide an algorithm based on the following problem:
-What's the logic behind the following code: + `Input code or text`
+What's the logic behind the following code:
-Can you optimize the following code: + `Input code or text`
+Can you optimize the following code:
-Write a function to: + `Input code or text`
+Write a function to:
-Can you explain the following code: + `Input code or text`
+Can you explain the following code:
-Can you debug the following code: + `Input code or text`
+Can you debug the following code:
 ```

 ### Evaluate a passage: